 The Rock Wool Manufacturing Company makes industrial, residential, and maritime insulation products, which in past decades included asbestos.
 Rock Wool insulation caused exposure to asbestos in thousands of workers, some of whom got sick.
 Lawsuits against the company led to bankruptcy in 1999, followed by reorganization and establishing a trust to compensate victims.

 About Rock Wool Manufacturing

-Other cements made by the company are likely to have contained asbestos and were largely used for pipe insulation, among other applications.
+Other cements made by the company are likely to have contained asbestos and were primarily used for pipe insulation and other applications.

 One example occurred in 1994 when seven former shipyard workers sued Rock Wool and other asbestos product companies.
-The seven workers developed either asbestosis or lung cancer after working with asbestos-containing materials for years.
-The court found in their favor and assigned part of the liability for their illnesses to Rock Wool.
+The seven workers developed either asbestosis or lung cancer after decades of working with asbestos-containing materials.
+The court found in their favor, assigning part of the liability to Rock Wool.

 Bankruptcy and Asbestos Trust

-After facing thousands of these lawsuits, fighting against them, and ultimately being forced to pay settlements and damages to victims, Rock Wool Manufacturing was in a difficult spot.
-Courts were finding that the company was liable for illnesses because it failed to warn workers and customers that the asbestos in their products could make them sick.
+After facing thousands of lawsuits and ultimately paying settlements and damages to victims, Rock Wool Manufacturing found itself in a difficult spot.
+Courts found the company liable because it failed to warn workers and customers that the asbestos in their products could make them sick.

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.